brucemwalker/gs_tools/README.md

 - some advice on connecting and using the GRP26XX devices in a Small Office / Home Office environment.
 - basic P-values to get your device connected to voip.ms fast.

+## What you need

+- The command-line tools require a recent-ish Python 3 to be installed.
+- Tested on FreeBSD and macOS.

+## Motivation

+I began building and collecting these tools and ancillary stuff after I bought a Grandstream GRP2612W.
+I was taken right away by how much this device in particular is The Perfect Home Office Phone that I wish I had years ago.
+It's very flexible, nicely styled, and, with its built-in WiFi, completely portable.

+But this product feels like it targets the larger scale deployment where you'd expect to find full-time IT staff using a management console.
+As such it is not very end-user "consumer friendly".
+It's also missing some niceties like professional-sounding ringtones.

+So as I uncovered little shortcomings that I figured I could do something about myself I began to work on them, starting with Provisioning.

+## Fine Print

+Copyright (c) 2021, Bruce Walker -- see the file LICENSE.